dergyitheron/arch-linux-install-notes/README.md

 You can for sure follow this to install Arch on your own machine.
 Just consider following notes, those might be different for you:
 * I have BIOS.
 Not UEFI.
 So the installation is different for you if you have UEFI (I have tried to put notice in places where it differs).
 * I am using Wifi internet connection.
+My device has drivers already included in the Arch ISO.
 * I am booting from USB
 * I have root and swap partitions